Azdaroth/Azdaroth.github.io/source/_posts/2016-12-04-introduction-to-activerecord-and-activemodel-attributes-api.markdown

  => Fri, 01 Jan 2016..Sun, 01 Jan 2017
 ```

-<p>Attributes API is already great, but it's not the end of the story.
-You can use your custom types for querying a database, you just need to define <code>serialize</code> method for your custom types:</p>
+<p>Attributes API is already looking great, but it's not the end of the story.
+You can use your custom types for querying a database, you just need to define <code>serialize</code> method for your own types:</p>

 ``` rb
 class PriceType < ActiveRecord::Type::Integer